Ngazetungue/Ngazetungue/README.md

 - 🎤If you’d like me to speak at your event, get in touch for details.🎤
 - :pencil2::books: I’m looking to collaborate on any Python/Django project.
 - :airplane: I like traveling.
 Please take me to Namib Desert..
-- :speaker:I listen to Disco,the sound of Guitar and Piano take me back home :heart:..
+- :speaker:I listen to Disco,the sound of Guitar and Piano take me back home :heart:.